Frustrations & How to Overcome!

 🎼 8.
 Crack on the high notes.

-See #7 and also make sure that you are warming your voice up to and above the highest note you will need to sing.
+See #7 and also make sure that you are warming your voice up to AND ABOVE the highest note you will need to sing.
 While it is smart to save your voice and not overtax it by singing high notes over and over, warming up is a necessity to ensure you will be solid on the notes when performance time comes!
 Read more here on vocal recovery.

 🎼 9.
 Get lost in the music.